travis-ci/docs-travis-ci-com/docs/user/languages/php.md

 * [amqp.so](http://php.net/amqp)
 * [zmq.so](http://php.zero.mq/)

 Please note that these extensions are not enabled by default, you will have to enable them by adding an `extension="<extension>.so"` line to a PHP configuration file (for the current PHP version).
-So the easiest way to do this is by using phpenv to add a custom config file that enables and eventually configure the extension:
+So the easiest way to do this is by using phpenv to add a custom config file which enables and eventually configure the extension:

     before_script: phpenv config-add myconfig.ini